 The result?
-Many competitors have popped up in an attempt to snag a piece of the treehouse fame, such as Viaje del Condor.
-The swings are large and serve the same purpose, but there’s only one Casa de Arbol (without a website or phone number), so make sure you look for it upon arrival.
+Many competitors have popped up in an attempt to snag a piece of the treehouse fame, such as Viaje del Condor, a similar tree swing set up not too far from Casa del Arbol.
+The swings are large and serve the same purpose, but there’s only one Casa del Arbol (without a website or phone number), so make sure you look for it upon arrival.

 Don’t underestimate the strain this ride will take on your body.
 The swing sits at an elevation of 2,660 meters (8,727 feet) so it’s not uncommon for visitors to feel lightheaded.
 I also made the mistake of letting myself be swung in circles, but more on that later.

 Here’s everything you need to know to visit the swing at the end of the world!